RyandeKlerk05/-SDA-_Group4/README.md

      can be uncommented with # to disable/enable them, to run specific tests.

 5. Credits:
-   - Ryan: Subquestions 1 and 2
+   - Ryan: Subquestions 1 and 2, presentation planning, Github maintenance.
-   - Hero: Subquestion 4 and \webscraping
+   - Hero: Subquestion 4, \webscraping code and presentation planning.
    - Mingtao: Subquestion 3 (continent) and \IHME_data
-   - Maryelis: Subquestion 3 (country)
+   - Maryelis: Subquestion 3 (country.py)
+     -> (NOTE: One member left the course during this project, which explains why their section was smaller).

-6. How to use Github:
+6. How to use Github (for group members):
    - In the Github repo you can view all the files and folders uploaded to this repo.
    - You can click on the files and folders to view the documents.
    - By clicking on the EDIT button, you can make changes to the file.
 Once you are done